 Summit Direct Mail blends the output from this equipment into a continuum of marketing services that also uses personalized landing pages, SMS text, call center management, and other means to create what Barber describes as “predictable, scalable, and measurable” campaigns for clients.

-In these campaigns, Summit Direct Mail tracks recipients’ activity, and sends them supplemental messaging until they take the actions the customer wants them to take.
+In these campaigns, Summit Direct Mail tracks recipients’ activity, and sends them supplemental messaging until they take the actions the Client wants them to take.

 Here’s a 60-second demo.
 Enter in a few details about yourself, and then sit back to watch, hear, and receive the 1:1 engagement across multiple channels.

-Barber maintains that in direct marketing, response rates aren’t as important to his customers as the cost of generating the responses — a factor that Summit Direct Mail always works to drive down.
+Barber maintains that in direct marketing, response rates aren’t as important to his Clients as the cost of generating the responses — a factor that Summit Direct Mail always works to drive down.